nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 Mainnet Staking Procedure:

 #.
 Install ``nucypher`` on Staker's machine (see :doc:`/guides/installation_guide`)
 #.
-Obtain stake with tokens through :ref:`Worklock <worklock-guide>` during WorkLock participation
+Obtain a Stake with tokens through participation in :ref:`Worklock <worklock-guide>`
 #.
 Initialize a new StakeHolder (see `Initialize a new stakeholder`_)
 #.
 Bond a Worker to your Staker using the worker's ethereum address (see `Bonding a Worker`_)

 .. note::

     For Goerli testnet the proceedure would be:

         #.
 Install ``nucypher`` on Staker's machine (see :doc:`/guides/installation_guide`)
         #.
 Establish ethereum account, provider, and, optionally, signer (see `Staking`_)
         #.
 Request testnet tokens by joining the `Discord server <https://discord.gg/7rmXa3S>`_ and type ``.getfunded <YOUR_STAKER_ETH_ADDRESS>`` in the #testnet-faucet channel